openguild-labs/learn-jam/README.md

 - Type 1 decisions of Polkadot:
   - XCMP is the core design of Polkadot.
 Bridges in the blockchain world is insecure and having a transport protocol lyings in the core of the protocol to power shardeds of the network.
   - Any consumer hardware can be used to run the validator node.
 While Solana relies on 21 Solana experts for the operation of the network.
+  - OpenGov
 - Type 2 decisions of Polkadot:
   - Parachains would be long term applications-chains
   - Services and agile coretime changed taht viewpoint to also include applications that can spin-up and spin-down at will
   - Even though XCMP is a type 1 decision, the language is not (XCM).
 The language can be changed but the protocol can't
+  - Treasury & Fellowship
 ### Philosophies of Polkadot
 - Less trust more truth.
 Removing powerful incumbent, decentralizing the power
 - Right now, it is hard to create a system that has no trust at all.
 We can only reduce the level of trust